 The School of Graduate Studies website provides an overview of base funding for graduate students.
 In the Art History department, only PhD students are eligible for funding.
 MA students are not eligible.

-If you are a doctoral student in years one through five of your program, you are eligible for the Faculty of Arts & Science’s base funding package as long as you remain in good standing and apply each year for major external awards.
+If you are a doctoral student in years one through five of your program, you are eligible for the Faculty of Arts & Science’s base funding package as long as you remain in good standing, apply for and accept TAships, and apply each year for major external awards for which you are eligible.

 In A&S, graduate students are expected to fund their graduate studies by applying for major internal and external scholarships and seeking out Teaching Assistant and Research Assistant opportunities.
 If you were to receive a major external fellowship, then your funding package would be adjusted appropriately for the period of the external grant.
 This policy ensures that funding is distributed as equitably as possible for all of our graduate students.
 If income from these sources is lower than the A&S base funding package, students receive additional funds in the form of University of Toronto Fellowships (UTF).
 Visit the Faculty of Arts & Science How Graduate Funding Works in A&S webpage for more information.